 For those of us that weigh more than 100KG, you have two options; you can either opt for the 10in hoverboard or the 'AirWheel', as generally speaking both can support heavier riders, with a weight limit of 120KG, or 18 stone 8lbs.

 This is why it's worth buying from a local supplier and checking that the boards comply with local safety regulations.
-In particular, UK buyers should look for CE markings, a proper UK charger with a UK mains plug, plus branded batteries, such as Samsung.
+In particular, UK buyers should look for CE markings, a proper UK charger with a UK mains plug and branded batteries from the likes of Samsung.

 Is it illegal to ride a hoverboard in the UK?

-Before you buy a hoverboard you should be aware that it’s illegal to ride them on public roads and pavements in the UK.
+Before you buy a hoverboard you should be aware that it is illegal to ride them on public roads and pavements in the UK.

-This is because of a 184-year old law.
+This is because of an almost 200-year old law.
 The 1835 Highways Act states that people cannot use the footway to “lead of drive any horse, ass, sheep, mule, swine, or cattle or carriage of any description” which, sadly, includes hoverboards.
 But notice how it only mentions footways and not roads – can you ride your hoverboard in the road like a bike?

 Again, no. Any motor vehicle used on the road needs the user to be licensed and insured, as well as the ‘vehicle’ itself, according to the ‘European community whole vehicle type approval’, or ECWVTA.

 It's the same reason why electric scooters are illegal.
-But we hope that the law will be changed soon.
+But we hope that the laws in the UK will be changed soon.

 Best Hoverboards of 2019